 The Take-Home Lesson

-These last four years, helping my grandmother deal with dementia has shown me just how human she is.
+These last four years of helping my grandmother deal with dementia have shown me just how human she is.
 She admitted to thoughts and fears that I never knew she had.
 I learned of her strengths and her insecurities.
-And I was reminded how important it is for a person to know that they are useful.
+And I was reminded how important it is for a person to know they are useful and important.